-Hi, I'm Ro Slater, welcome and thanks for taking the time to read this far.
+Hi, I'm Ro Slater, welcome and well done for getting this far.

-Please don't be scared.
-Talking to someone can really help.
-I work in a very gentle approachable way.
-Clients tell me they find this helpful when they come to counselling for the first time.
-I have over 16 years experience working as a counsellor and supervisor.
+I have over 18 years experience working as a counsellor and supervisor.
 I work with both adults and young people who are experiencing current or past difficulties which are preventing them getting on with their lives.

 Its really important that you, the client, feels safe and welcome in a space where you can talk freely about what's going on for you, without fear of being judged or criticised.
 This can help you to make sense of what has happened in the past or is going on in your life now.